xan1242/MC3CarRandomizer/README.md

 - Randomizer seed is generated from your profile name and stored in your save file (overwrites one of the strings used in online mode chat).

-- Car changes when you finish a race (applies with each loading screen).
+- Vehicle changes when you finish a race (applies with each loading screen).

-- Car parts are retained no matter which car you have selected in the garage.
+- Vehicle parts are retained no matter which vehicle you have selected in the garage.

 ### Long explanation

 The randomizer hooks a few key events in the game:

-1. Car configuration setting/application - this is where the car override gets applied
+1. Vehicle configuration setting/application - this is where the vehicle override gets applied

 2. Career data loading - this is where the seed data and the active vehicle is read from the save data